ngs-doo/dsl-json/README.md

  * array format - object will be serialized as array without property names

 Best serialization performance can be obtained with combination of minimal serialization and minified property names/aliases or array format.
+Object and array formats can be combined.
+POJO can support both formats at once.

 ## Benchmarks